-- Accounts Payable Money that is owed by the company to its suppliers for goods and services received. - Accounts Receivable Money owed to the company by its customers and/or clients for goods and services provided. - Cash Flow The amount of cash that flows into and/or out of the company (or, for our purposes, the project). - Cost Money that a company must pay for materials, labor, services, etc. in order to conduct its business. - Cost Driver Any event that affects a cost item. - Depreciation The concept that large fixed assets decline in value over time.
-This is a non-cash entry on the Statement of Operations Report. - Direct Cost Costs that can readily be traced to a specific item. - Fixed Cost A cost that does not change over a given period of time or with respect to changes in volume. - Gross Margin The difference between revenue for goods sold and the cost of goods sold. - Gross Profit Similar to Gross Margin, but includes Cost Accounting Variances.
-[Gross Profit = Gross Margin Cost Accounting Variances (CAV)].
+- Accounts Payable Money that is owed by the company to its suppliers for goods and services received. - > Accounts Receivable Money owed to the company by its customers and/or clients for goods and services provided. - Cash Flow The amount of cash that flows into and out of a company (or, for our purposes, a project). - Cost Money that a company must pay for materials, labor, services, etc. in order to conduct its business. - Cost Driver Any event that affects a cost item. - Depreciation The reduction in value of an asset over a period of time. - Direct Cost Costs that can readily be traced to a specific cost item. - ➤ Fixed Cost A cost that does not change over a given period of time or with respect to changes in volume. - Gross Margin The difference between revenue for goods sold and the cost of goods sold. - Gross Profit Similar to Gross Margin, but including cost accounting variances.
+Gross Profit = Gross Margin - cost accounting variances. - Indirect Cost Costs that cannot readily be traced to a specific cost item. - ➤ Interest Income (Expense) Net of interest earned on company financial accounts and paid on company financing. - ➤ Long-term Assets Assets that can be converted into cash over a period of time greater than one year. - Long-term Liabilities Financial obligations that are paid to creditors over a period of years. - ➤ Net Income The difference between revenue and all costs and expenses for the company. - Notes / Notations Notes generally accompany any financial statements.
+These notes clarify the basis and set of assumptions that were used in making the financial statements.
+The notes are as meaningful as the statements themselves.

-- Indirect Cost Costs that cannot readily be traced to a specific project cost item. - Interest Income (Expense) Net of interest earned on company financial accounts and paid on company financing. - Long-term Assets Assets that can be converted into cash over a period of time greater than one year. - Long-term Liabilities Financial obligations that are paid to creditors over a period of years. - Net Income The difference between revenue and all costs and expenses for the company. - Notes/Notations Notes generally accompany any company financial statements.
-Notes clarify the basis and outline assumptions that were used in making the financial statements.
-The notes are as meaningful as the statements themselves. - Operating Income Net income from operations, excluding Other Income (Expenses) and Taxes.
-(Gross Profit minus Operating Expenses). - R&D Costs The costs associated with research and development for new products and processes. - Revenue Cash received by a company in return for goods and services supplied.
-Often the same as "Sales". - Sales Amount of goods and services that have been sold.
+- Operating Income Net income from operations, excluding Other Income (Expenses) and Taxes.
+Gross Profit minus Operating Expenses. - R&D Costs The costs associated with research and development for new products and processes. - Revenue Cash received by a company in return for goods and services supplied.
+Often the same as Sales. - Sales Amount of goods and services that have been sold.
 Sales provide the potential for companies to recognize revenue.
-Often the same as Revenue. - SG&A Selling, General, and Administrative expenses.
-These are expenses not directly associated with production of the company's goods and services. - Taxes One of only three certainties in life. - Variable Cost A cost that changes in response to changes in cost drivers (time, production rate, etc.).
+Often the same as Revenue. - ➤ SG&A Selling, General, and Administrative expenses.
+These are expenses not directly associated with production of the company's goods and services. - > Taxes One of only three certainties in life. - Variable Cost A cost that changes in response to changes in cost drivers (time, production rate, etc.).